 The Criminal/Immigration Defense Clinic will work primarily with undocumented college students enrolled at universities and community colleges across the state of Colorado.
 Law students provide assistance with DACA renewals.
 Due to a federal court order, the U.S. Citizenship and Immigration Services (USCIS) has resumed accepting requests to renew deferred action under DACA.

 Please see the DHS website for more information.
-We strongly encourage you to connect with your legal resources, including Student Legal Services and Professor Violeta Chapin at CU Law to understand how this may impact your specific situation or if you have questions about submitting paperwork for your case.
+We strongly encourage you to connect with legal resources, including Student Legal Services and Professor Violeta Chapin to understand how this may impact your specific situation or if you have questions about submitting paperwork for your case.